liuchenghe/helloworld/README.md

 # helloworld
 my first repository by guide.
-Here I write something about myself.My name is David Lau, a software engineer from China.I live in Chengdu Sichuan.
+Here I write something about myself.
+My name is David Lau, a software engineer from China.I live in Chengdu Sichuan.
+I married and have a kid.